ivnvxd/weather-bot/README.md

 * OpenWeather API

 ## Notes
-Only works on iOS and Android mobile devices, not on Telegram desktop app because it does not provide device location.
+Weather response based on current location only works on iOS and Android mobile devices, not on Telegram desktop app because it does not provide device location.

+## TODO
+* Add `aiohttp` support to make async http requests
+* Add other cities, not only current location
+* Add OpenWeather forecast